Darkarma-Yoru/zero_day/0x00-vagrant/README.md

-this is my vagrant 0x00 readme file
+this is my vagrant dir